Wound up in 1886

 In 1888 the club was reconstituted as a professional outfit to be known as Southport Central and became founder members of the Lancashire League in 1889, winning the title in 1903 when they made an unsuccessful application to join the Football League (receiving just four votes).
 Since the Lancashire League folded that year, Southport joined the Lancashire Combination for the 1903-04 season before becoming founder members of the Central League in 1911.

 Southport have played at Haig Avenue since 1905.
 Details of the team's colours for this period are sketchy, the club's archives having been lost.
+In September 2017, however, we were able to confirm that the team played in red and white hoops and white knickers in the 1908-09 season.

 During the First World War, Southport Central were invited to play in the Lancashire section of the wartime Football League.